Ergus/ArgParserC/Readme.md

 1. Parse command line arguments in order and add them to the Final report and get the value converted to `TYPE`.

    * `const TYPE create_cl_TYPE (const char *name)` : Read a positional command line argument and convert it to *TYPE*.
 If no enough command line arguments are provided then the function fails and aborts the program.
+When TYPE is `string` then the function returns `char *`.

    * `const TYPE create_optional_cl_TYPE (const char *name, TYPE default)` :
      Read a positional command line argument and convert it to *TYPE*,